All articles

 Spring Bean Lifecycle Explained: From Instantiation to Destruction

 Every Spring Bean goes through a defined lifecycle managed by the ApplicationContext.
-Understanding this lifecycle is essential for the VMware Spring Professional exam (2V0-72.22) and for writing robust production code.
+Understanding this lifecycle — especially the callback order — is one of the most frequently tested topics on the VMware Spring Professional exam (2V0-72.22).

 1. Instantiation — the bean object is created